TABLE OF CONTENTS

 - Mozart: The Complete Piano Concertos

-1. Composers.
+- Composers.
 It is mandatory to indicate a composer for each piece.
-If the release features an only composer, the name of this composer must not be indicated in the title of the track.
+If the release features only a composer, the name of this composer must not be indicated in the title of the track.
 If there are two or more, the surname(s) of the composer(s) must be introduced at the beginning of the title.
 If the composer of the piece is unknown, please, indicate as a composer “Anonymous” - this name can be adapted depending on the language of the metadata.
 It is also mandatory to indicate the expression “Anonymous” at the start of the title if there are two or more composers in the release.

-2. Titles.
+- Titles.
 Titles should follow the following formula; please, notice this formula is a standard and its application will depend on each specific case.
 If the official title does not include some of these tags do not include them.
-Try to adapt this formula as much as it is possible respecting the essence of the original piece: “Surname(s) of the composer(s): Official name of the piece, Genre of the piece [and/or] Key of the piece, Catalogue number [or] Opus: Number of the movement.
+Try to adopt this formula as much as it is possible respecting the essence of the original piece: “Surname(s) of the composer(s): Official name of the piece, Genre of the piece [and/or] Key of the piece, Catalogue number [or] Opus: Number of the movement.
 Name of the movement [and/or] Dynamics of the movement”.
 See some examples below:

 - Bach: Fantasia and Fugue in C Minor, BWV 562

 - Schoenberg: Ode to Napoleon Bounaparte

 - The use of this formula is meant to be used for standard Classical repertoires.
 The application of this is more flexible in Modern and Contemporary compositions.